Last Updated on April 20, 2023

 Exercising your Dapple Dachshund

-Thanks to their high energy levels, Dapple Dachshunds need an hour of exercise every day.
+Thanks to their moderate to high energy levels, Dapple Dachshunds need 30 minutes to 1 hour of exercise every day.
 These dogs can’t take long runs despite these high activity levels due to their short legs holding them back.

 A half-hour jog or brisk walk each morning and each night is just the right amount for a Dapple Dachshund.